 The newest trend in racquets is the “spin”-oriented pattern.
 This extra open pattern (e.g. 16×15) offers the least amount of strings on the racquet face, the most spaces between strings, the most ball pocketing and power and spin potential to the ball.
 As well, Wilson’s Spin Patterns have more main strings than cross strings, an unusual combination.
 This further enhances the spin potential of the ball as the spaces between the strings is still large but there are more main strings to grip onto the ball, creating more rotations on the ball.

 The same racquet frame can come in different string patterns.
-For example, the Head Graphene XT Speed MP A is delivered with a 16×19 string pattern but comes with an extra 16×16 grommet to better customize your racquet.
+For example, the Head Graphene XT Speed MP A was delivered with a 16×19 string pattern but comes with an extra 16×16 grommet to better customize your racquet.

 The average string pattern is 16×19 and offers you the best of both worlds – a combination of power and control.